supergiulio2000/expressive-hrbac/README.md

 -   `EmptyParameterError`: When `func` is a string which is empty.
 -   `MissingFunctionError`: If `func` is a string but it is not associated to a function
 -   `NotAFunctionError`: when `func` is not a string and it is not a sync/async function.
 -   `ParameterNumberMismatchError`: when `func` is not a string and it is not a function which takes exactly 2 arguments.

 ## middleware(func)
-Returnes middleware function.
+Returns middleware function.

 **Parameters**:
 -   `func`: [**string | sync/async function**] - Function label or actual function